Back to blog

 Thus, competitive intelligence tools smoothen the data collection process and deliver the data in real-time.
 Previously, competitive intelligence professionals used to gather and analyze the information manually.
 But this approach was disadvantageous.
 By the time they had completed the analysis, the market would have already transitioned, rendering the data irrelevant.

 Nonetheless, this is not the case anymore, given that you can readily use readily available competitive intelligence tools from Oxylabs.
-Our Scraper APIs are a set of reliable all-in-one solutions that are suited for collecting competitive data.
+Our Web Scraper API is a reliable all-in-one solution that is suited for collecting competitive data.

 The importance of competitive intelligence on businesses is undeniable.
 From the onset, managers realized its contribution in ensuring companies have a competitive advantage, and they have been unrelenting in using it since.
 The emergence of new technologies and digital platforms means that large volumes of data are being generated daily and to adapt, the competitive intelligence best practices call for the use of competitive intelligence tools.
 These tools are capable of collecting, analyzing, and presenting real-time data faster than if professionals had used manual methods.
 They also address several problems associated with collecting competitive data.
-Our Scraper APIs, for example, are a set of reliable and comprehensive solutions for collecting competitive data.
+Our Web Scraper API, for example, is a reliable and comprehensive solution for collecting competitive data.

 About the author